Interplay of sync and swarm: Theory and application of swarmalators: Conclusions and future directions

 Although swarmalators have been extensively studied in recent years, a number of important questions are yet to be fully answered.
 On the theoretical side, identifying critical transition points, such as the melting point $K_m$ and splitting point $K_s$, and deriving them analytically remains a major challenge.
 The north star goal of our research efforts is to develop theory for swarmalators, using the 2D swarmalator model as a beginning stepping stone.
 Our goals are explicit formulas for the density $\rho(x,\theta)$ in each of its states, as well as its melting point $K_m$, splitting point $K_s$, and supercritical branch of the order parameter $S(K)$.
 These quantities are hard to attack directly, as discussed, so we took a divided conquer approach.
 We derived three simpler models which capture different pieces of the 2D model: the 1D ring model, the 1D line model, and the 2D model with periodic boundary conditions.

 The 1D ring and 2D periodic models were solved exactly, using standard linearization of fixed points, generalizations of Kuramoto's steady state analysis, and a quasi-OA ansatz.
 Moreover, the 1D model has a tractable version of the nonstandard eigenvalue equations.
 In this sense, the two models have served their purpose analytic warm ups for the harder 2D model.
 That said, the 1D model has value in its own right.
 It is a model for the many real world swarmalators which swarm in 1D such as bordertaxis microswimmers \cite{riedel2005self}.
 The 1D line model, on the other hand, is wide open for investigation, and might be related to active forms of turbulence as discussed.
-Also, investigation of swarmalators in three dimensions is not done in details, so exploring their collective dynamics and theretical approaches could be an interesting research direction in near future.
+Also, investigation of swarmalators in three dimensions is not done in details, so exploring their collective dynamics and theoretical approaches could be an interesting research direction in near future.
+Building on recent work that derives a hydrodynamic description for non-reciprocal swarmalators and identifies explicit 2D doubly-periodic travelling-wave states with a quantized topological index -- whose stability and emergent patterns depend sensitively on phase noise -- a natural extension is to develop a systematic theory for the long-time selection and robustness of these topological swarmalator states across broader model classes and higher dimensions~\cite{degond2022topological}.

+Another key future direction is to develop topological swarmalator models in which coupling is defined by metric-free neighborhoods (e.g., fixed-number nearest neighbors or rank-based rules) rather than Euclidean distance.
+This setting raises open questions about how neighbor switching reshapes synchronization transitions, phase waves, and chimera-like states, and how robust these patterns remain under heterogeneity and noise.
+Progress will likely require reduced theories that explicitly couple evolving interaction graphs to phase dynamics, and data-driven methods to infer effective topological neighborhoods from spatiotemporal observations.